RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

 * **Project repository:** [https://github.com/RocketChat/Rocket.Chat](https://github.com/RocketChat/Rocket.Chat)
 * **Desirable Skills:** JavaScript/TypeScript, React, React Native,, Rocket.Chat codebase
 * **Description:** Improve the current \`Typing\` functionality to support, on web and mobile applications, two new things:
-  * New properties to allow define new actions like \`recording\` or \`uploading\`, changing the current implementations to support and send those 2 new events and improve the end-user experience
+  * New properties to allow define new actions like \`recording\` or \`uploading\`, changing the current implementations to support and send those 2 new events and improve the end-user experience.
   * Support specifies a context for the typing, allowing it to be shown inside a thread when users are typing in that context instead of in the main room.

 ### App: Global Translation